 Fundamental data engineering for data scientists

-Students receive an in-depth introduction to computer science concepts that are important for data scientists.
-They are able to access, merge, structure and prepare data from different sources for analyses by using the Python programming language as their instrument.
+Students receive a thorough introduction to computer science concepts that are important for data scientists.
+They will learn how to access, integrate, organise and prepare data from a wide range of sources for analytical purposes and to use the Python programming language as their working instrument.

 Data analytics and research methods for data scientists

-Students receive an in-depth introduction to statistical concepts that are important for data scientists by learning how to design and carry out statistically valid data experiments.
-They will also learn the basics of data modelling, practice using predictive analytical procedures (including applied machine learning) and thoroughly understand how to analyse special data types (trend, panel, event data, etc.).
-For this they will use the statistics programme R as their instrument.
+Students learn to design and carry out statistically valid data experiments.
+This includes understanding the basics of data modelling, applying the latest methods of predictive analytics (including applied machine learning) and learning how to analyse special data types (trend, panel, event data, etc.) with the statistics software R.

 Scale up!
 Working with really big data